 At school, a music teacher is testing the pupil's ability to sing.
 The 16-year old Inga Danell starts to sing a song so catchy that everybody in the classroom starts to sing.
 The singing is interrupted by the principal, who thinks that jazz and swing dancing is awful.
-Inga and her music teacher have to start performing at a nightclub instead.
+Inga then starts performing at a nightclub, where her music teacher happens to be the pianist.
 Written by

 When Acke and Inga have both been to the dance restaurant and are talking, just before they go to bed, Inga says she will lie awake, thinking of her beloved all night long.
 Acke points out that she will then be too tired to go to school the next day.
 However, it's Saturday night, so the next day is Sunday - when there is no school.
 See more »